fededri/Arch/README.md

 ## Download
-Arch is uploaded to maven central, to start using it on your KMM project add this dependencies
+Arch is uploaded to maven central, to start using it on your KMM project add these dependencies
 ```kotlin
 val commonMain by getting {
             dependencies {